bghira/SimpleTuner/OPTIONS.md

   --only_instance_prompt
                         Use the instance prompt instead of the caption from filename.
+  --data_aesthetic_score DATA_AESTHETIC_SCORE
+                        Since currently we do not calculate aesthetic scores for data, we will statically set it to one value.
+This is only used by the SDXL Refiner.
+  --sdxl_refiner_uses_full_range
+                        If set, the SDXL Refiner will use the full range of the model, rather than the design value of 20 percent.
+                        This is useful for training models that will be used for inference from end-to-end of the noise schedule.
+                        You may use this for example, to turn the SDXL refiner into a full text-to-image model.
   --caption_dropout_probability CAPTION_DROPOUT_PROBABILITY
                         Caption dropout will randomly drop captions and, for SDXL, size conditioning inputs based on this